Every New Movie You Can Stream Early While Theaters Are Closed

 Though it was originally slated to hit theaters, the animated origin story for the Scooby Gang -- voiced by Will Forte, Zac Efron, Gina Rodriguez and Amanda Seyfried -- will be available to purchase and on VOD "in response to the unprecedented demand for high-quality family entertainment in the home."

-"While we’re all eager to be able to once again show our films in theaters, we’re navigating new, unprecedented times which call for creative thinking and adaptability in how we distribute our content,” Warner Bros. announced.
-"We know fans are eager to see Scoob! and we’re delighted we can deliver this feel-good movie for families to enjoy while they’re home together."
+"We know fans are eager to see Scoob! and we’re delighted we can deliver this feel-good movie for families to enjoy while they’re home together," Warner Bros. announced.

 When you can watch: May 15